Miller-Media/wp-plugin-boilerplate/README.md

 * [Using javascript modules](#javascript-module-programming)
 * [Using database records](#database-records)
 * Using task queues
-* Persistent plugin data caching
+* Using persistent data caching
-* Plugin convenience methods
+* Writing tests

 # Rundown
 * All of your plugin classes will be namespaced with your **\VendorName\PackageName** prefix.